cakephp/docs/en/console-and-shells.rst

 consistently control output levels inside your CakePHP shells.

 The ``--quiet`` and ``--verbose`` options also control how logging data is output to stdout/stderr.
-Normally info and higher log messages are output stdout/stderr.
+Normally info and higher log messages are output to stdout/stderr.
 When ``--verbose`` is used, debug logs will be output to stdout.
 When ``--quiet`` is used, only warning and higher log messages will be output to stderr.